michaeljones/on-commit-messages/README.md

 - I worked at a company once that kept some files in RCS or some other basic source control system.
   They were config files that barely needed editing.
-At some point I received some instructions on how to make an edit to one of these and one of the steps was to enter '.' at the prompt.
+At some point I received some instructions on how to make an edit to one of these and one of the steps was to pres '.' and then 'enter' at the prompt.
 It took me a while to realise that that was the commit message prompt.
 Enter '.' to make it go away was a serious as we took commit messages in that situation.

 - At another company, a colleague returned from holiday and asked what had changed on the project in his absence.
 I suggested that he could read the commit messages of the commits that had occurred.
   There were not so many.
 The suggestion was met with laughter which needless to say made me a little sad but I suspect that laughter would be a common reaction in our industry.

 ### Comparison with Code Comments